Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [x] Cloud Storage and Big Query
 - [ ] Cloud Pub/Sub and Cloud Spanner
 - [ ] Cloud Pub/Sub and Big Query

+#### Q56.
+You want to work with GCP Organisation users in the console.
+Where do you navigate to?

+- [ ] admin.google.com > Administration
+- [x] console.cloud.google.com > Administration
+- [ ] admin.google.com > Users
+- [ ] console.cloud.google.com > Users

+#### Q56.
+You want to select a fully managed platform for developing and hosting a web application written in Kotlin at scale on GCP.
+Which service should you choose?

+- [x] Google App Engine Flexible
+- [ ] Google App Engine Standard
+- [ ] Google Kubernetes Engine Flexible
+- [ ] Google Kubernetes Engine Standard